Christianization: Iberian Reconquista

+The Mosque–Cathedral of Córdoba is an example of the physical Christianization of Muslim spaces following medieval Catholic conquests in Iberia.

 Between 711 and 718, the Iberian Peninsula had been conquered by Muslims in the Umayyad conquest.
 The centuries long military struggle to reclaim the peninsula from Muslim rule, called the Reconquista, took place until the Christian Kingdoms, that would later become Spain and Portugal, reconquered the Moorish Al-Ándalus in 1492.
 (The Battle of Covadonga in 722 is seen as the beginning of Reconquista and the annexation of Grenada in 1492 is its end).

 Isabel and Ferdinand married in October 1469 thereby uniting Spain with themselves as its first royalty.
 In 1478, they established the Spanish Inquisition, telling the Pope it was needed to find heretics – specifically Jews pretending to be Christian so they could spy for Moslems who wanted their territory back.
 In actuality, it served state interests and consolidated power in the monarchy.
 The Spanish inquisition was originally authorized by the Pope, yet the initial inquisitors proved so severe that the Pope almost immediately opposed it and attempted to shut it down without success.
 Ferdinand is said to have pressured the Pope, and in October 1483, a papal bull conceded control of the inquisition to the Spanish crown.
 According to Spanish historian José Casanova, the Spanish inquisition became the first truly national, unified and centralized state institution.